 Sequoia National Park, California

-Planning for the High Sierra Trail – I would argue that planning to hike the High Sierra Trail was more difficult than the hike itself…
+I would argue that planning for the High Sierra Trail was more difficult than the hike itself…

 First off, permits are absolutely required for the High Sierra Trail and although they’re said to be easier to obtain than permits for the John Muir Trail, they’re still tough to get and done through a lottery.